azlanaGW/ex-2-bitmaps/README.md

 ## Submitting Your Code
 To submit your code you will need to...

 Step 0.
-Make sure you are in the right directory with your code.
+Make sure you are in the right directory with your code and be sure you have uploaded your notes image from the first part of the assignment In CodeAnywhere you can right click on a folder name and choose Upload to get the image from your computer to the cloud.
 If you run `ls` you should see output like:

 ```
   cabox@box-codeanywhere:~/workspace/ex-1-bitmap$ ls
-  README.md bitmap.c  bits
+  README.md bitmap.c  bits  mynotes.jpg
 ```

 Step 1.
-Add and commit your files locally:
+Add and commit your files locally--_the name of your notes image will probably be different from mine_:

 ```
   git add bitmap.c
+  git add mynotes.jpg
   git commit -m "Working step 1"
 ```
 Step 2.
 Push those files to your github repository: